Separation and Divorce: Child Support

 A step-parent might pay an amount that is different from the table amount.
 They might pay less if, for example, there is another parent who also pays child support.

-The parent who claims to have shared custody has to prove that the child is with them at least 40% of the time.
+The parent who claims to have shared parenting time has to prove that the child is with them at least 40% of the time.

 Time is usually calculated by counting the time the parent is responsible for the child, not the time that the parent is physically with the child.

 For example, the time the child is at swimming lessons or school counts as time with the parent who is responsible for the child during that time.